 This seasoned French fries recipe doesn’t require any dangerous pots of grease and doesn’t make a huge mess.
 And they’re absolutely, breathtakingly delicious.
 Once you try these fries you will never, not once, want to go to a different fry.
 These are so dang good, and so dang easy.

 I just want to share a few tips with you to get the best, crispiest fries as a result.
 First, you need thin fries.
 We use this French fry cutter and it works really, really well.
 It makes them the perfect size.
 The only complaint I have about it is sometimes it’s a little difficult to get through the fresh potatoes.
 And you want fresh, firm potatoes.
 If they’re getting soft, boil them and mash them, don’t use them for your fries.

-Last, but certainly not least, you really need to soak these in cold water with about a teaspoon of sugar in it for roughly an hour.
+Last, but certainly not least, you really need to soak these in cold water for roughly an hour.
 Then, drain them and dry them really, really well.
 You can skip this step, but it really helps them crisp up in the oven.
 I tried this trick with frying them and it didn’t work, but it does work for these baked fries.
 If you simply don’t have time, don’t fret, you can still make them.
 Just realize if you don’t soak them and dry them off when you’re finished soaking them, they won’t be quite as crispy as they would if you had time.